Asbury Park’s Official Organist: George Howard Scott

 “I was not really interested in music when I was young.
 But I came back from Korea and developed an interest in his music.
 I got interested in classical music so we realized we had a lot to talk about,” he said.

 In the early years, Scott filled the house in Convention Hall on a regular basis, even with the main floor filled with seats.

 “He would present musical scores with lightning, rain and thunder, and special effects.
 It was kind of spectacular.
 It was a wonderful experience to come into Convention Hall and sit there for an hour and listen to this wonderful music.
 It was a wonderful atmosphere,” Scott Jr. said.

-Scott [1894-1958] was born in Tonawanda in 1894 and grew up in Perry, NY.
-He began piano lessons at age seven and became a church organist when he was 13.
-At 15, he left to study piano, organ and vocals in New York City and eventually became a student at Julliard.
-He graduated from the Guilmant Organ School in 1915 and then held various organist positions.
+George Scott Howard (1894-1958) was born in Tonawanda and grew up in Perry, NY.
+He began piano lessons at age seven, and became a church organist when he was 13.
+At age 15, he left to study piano, organ, and vocals in New York City, and eventually became a student at Julliard.
+He graduated from the Guilmant Organ School in 1915, and then held various organist positions.

-In addition to being the Convention Hall organist, Scott, who participated in oratorio societies, was also organist and choir director at the First Methodist Church in Asbury Park and he often brought down guest soloists from the New York Metropolitan Opera.
-He was the subject of many magazine and newspaper articles and was well-known among the contemporary composers of the day.
+In addition to being the Convention Hall organist, Scott, who participated in oratorio societies, was also an organist, as well as a choir director at the First Methodist Church in Asbury Park.
+He often brought guest soloists from the New York Metropolitan Opera at this time.
+He was the subject of many magazine and newspaper articles, and was well-known among the contemporary composers of the day.